franklineraphael/card/style-guide.md

+# Front-end Style Guide

+## Layout

+The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px

+> 💡 These are just the design sizes.
+Ensure content is responsive and meets WCAG requirements by testing the full range of screen sizes from 320px to large screens.

+## Colors

+### Primary

 - Linear gradient (active input border): hsl(249, 99%, 64%) to hsl(278, 94%, 30%)
 - Red (input errors): hsl(0, 100%, 66%)

+### Neutral

 - White: hsl(0, 0%, 100%)
 - Light grayish violet: hsl(270, 3%, 87%)